Tribute: In Remembrance of Dad 5

 2019.06.05 at Oak Glen Preserve, California

-Left: My father’s records of his trip to mainland China in 1990 on a mini calendar.
-From this sample page of the calendar we can see that he recorded his travel itinerary attentively.
-Seeing this sample page also reminded me of his cutting and pasting information meticulously for the tasks of student class grouping or arranging math lecture notes.
+My father’s records of his trip to mainland China in 1990 are on a mini calendar.
+From this sample page, we can see that he recorded his travel itinerary attentively.
+Seeing this page also reminded me of how meticulously he cut and pasted information for tasks like student class grouping or arranging math lecture notes.

-Middle: Showing some of the places that my parents have traveled around the world (excluding Taiwan and mainland China).
-I’m afraid I’m missing something, so I use “partially” to describe these spots on the map.
+Showing some of the places my parents have traveled around the world (excluding Taiwan and mainland China).
+I’m afraid I may have missed some, so I use the word “partially” to describe these spots on the map.

-Right: A list of their long trips to various places.
-You may notice a geometric figure on the right with some number marked on the side, I guess he was planning to do a travel-related art creation (I will write a post about his art creation later).
-He first listed the time and place of trips which helped him to conceive the idea.
-Unfortunately I was not aware of his plan so I won’t know what his creation might look like.
+A list of their long trips to various places.
+You may notice a geometric figure on the right with some numbers marked on the side.
+I guess he was planning a travel-related art creation (I will write a post about his artwork later).
+He first listed the times and places of the trips, which helped him conceive the idea.
+Unfortunately, I was not aware of his plan, so I don’t know what his creation might have looked like.

 My parents' travel photos